slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 "Management is mostly hiring well and firing quickly."
 -- Naval Ravikant [1974]*

+> *"If you are not embarrassed by how much you charge, you’re probably undercharging."
+-- Casey Brown [1978]*

 > *"Don’t hire people who hire people to do their jobs."
 "A designer who can’t build is like a chef who can’t cook" (...)
 "Chief of staff: who you hire when you want to retire but don’t want to look like you’ve retired" (...)